Daniel-Mietchen/events/FORCE-2018-1-minute-madness-remote.md

 *Please supply one paragraph describing your talk and how it relates to the theme of Engagement.
 (Please also declare any conflicts of interest. )*

 Many who might have something valuable to contribute to the conference will not be able to make it in person.
-For this session, they will be invited to submit a 1-minute video or audio file that will be presented on site along with up to 24 others in a video medley.
-It will be given on the basis of https://github.com/Daniel-Mietchen/events/blob/master/FORCE-2018-1-minute-madness-remote.md .
+For this session, they will be invited to submit a 1-minute video or audio file that will be presented on site along with up to 24 others in a video medley linked from https://github.com/Daniel-Mietchen/events/blob/master/FORCE-2018-1-minute-madness-remote.md .

 # Anything else we should know?